maciakl/maciak.org/index.md

 ### Who am I?

 I am a human person who makes things with computers on the cyberweb.
-I play D&D, Warmachine, Malifaux, Frostgrave and bunch of other games.
+I play D&D, Warmachine, Malifaux, Frostgrave, Warhammer Fantasy and bunch of other games.

 ### What is this?